toeb/cmakepp/README.md

 # <a name="maps"></a> Maps

+Maps are very verstile and are missing from CMake.
+Due to the "variable variable" system (ie names of variables are string which can be generated from other variablees) it is very easy to implement the map system.
+Under the hood a value is mapped by calling `ref_set(${map}.${key})`

+## Functions
 Using refs it easy to implement a map datastructure:
 ```
 map_new()					# returns a unique reference to a map